ZeroP14/ClunkSimulator/CollisionDetectionProblem.md

             lightRb.collisionDetectionMode = CollisionDetectionMode.ContinuousDynamic;
             heavyRb.collisionDetectionMode = CollisionDetectionMode.Continuous;
         }
         else
         {
+            //This happens when the velocities of the objects are the same, and at the very start of the game.
-            //Sometimes, at the very start, the object with the velocity can go through another, so I made a default state (this happens when the velocities of the objects are the same as well)
+            //Sometimes, at the very start, the object with the velocity can go through another, so I made a default state
             //I do not know what causes this problem, but it might be that somehow Unity cannot see the velocity differents lightRb.collisionDetectionMode = CollisionDetectionMode.ContinuousDynamic;
             heavyRb.collisionDetectionMode = CollisionDetectionMode.Continuous;